Frequently Asked Questions

 The majority of the videos and follow up questions are designed for both middle and high school students.
+There is also a separate elementary school series.
 A few are age level specific and are labeled as such.
 For example, the video lesson on the legal consequences of sexting may not be appropriate for younger grades.
 Teachers and administrators have control over which individual videos to show.

 How much prep time is required?

 None.
 For a classroom teacher the clips and follow-up questions are self-explanatory.
 So, even if viewed for the first time on the first day of the campaign, an experienced classroom teacher would be able to jump right in and lead an exciting discussion session using the follow-up questions provided.

 The average video is an intense six minutes followed by thought provoking discussion questions.
 Depending on the amount of time teachers spend on the discussion questions, each lesson may take ten to twenty-five minutes.

 After subscribing, the school will get a subscription code and will be able to stream any choice of student or teacher workshop video lesson at any time, as frequently as they would like.
 Schools can choose to stream school wide to every classroom smart board/monitor or the classroom teacher can access the site and stream directly to their individual class monitor/smart board.
 There is also the option of picking an individual video lesson and streaming it directly to student’s individual laptops.